gary-jipp/lighthouse-database-design/README.md

 ### SQL Standard
   - data types
   - syntax
-  - Vendors add 'candy'
+  - Vendors add 'candy'.
+Avoid these
-  - stick as close as you can to standard
+  - stick as close as you can to standard SQL types

 ### Relationships
  - one to one